braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_primer_messages.md

 To add buttons to your in-app message, add text to the **Button 1** and **Button 2** text fields, which are the secondary and primary buttons in your in-app message, respectively.
 We recommend “Allow notifications” and “Not now” as starter buttons, but there are many different button prompts you could assign.

-Once you've added button copy, specify the on-click behavior for each button:
+After you've added button copy, specify the on-click behavior for each button:

 - **Button 1:** Set this to "Close Message".
 This is your secondary button, or the "Not now" option.
 - **Button 2:** Set this to "Request Push Permission".
 This is your primary button, or the "Allow notifications" option.